 Our scientists strive to understand how vision works, both in healthy and diseased eyes, with the goal of eliminating blindness and impaired vision in people.
 Our program spans research into the molecular and cellular mechanisms of retinal disease, to developing new approaches for retinal health assessment and vision rehabilitation in patients with blinding eye disease.
 Learn more about our researchers.

-Dr. Robert Devenyi and Dr. Valerie Wallace co-direct the Donald K. Johnson Eye Institute.
-Dr. Devenyi leads clinical activities and Dr. Wallace is head of vision research.
+Dr. Efrem Mandelcorn and Dr. Valerie Wallace co-direct the Donald K. Johnson Eye Institute.
+Dr. Mandelcorn leads clinical activities and Dr. Wallace is head of vision research.
 Together, they strive to build a culture of best practices, to advance the latest treatments for people with vision loss, and ensure patients receive optimal care in the safest environment.

 The prestigious designation of "Institute" allows them to recruit leaders in the field, establish partnerships with complementary organizations, and attract top students from around the world, to learn from our experts.

 The naming of the Donald K. Johnson Eye Institute recognizes Don Johnson and his wife, Anna McCowan-Johnson's, long-standing visionary support of our program.
 In addition to their tireless advocacy on behalf of the program, their gifts, totalling more than $15 million, are funding investments in research endeavours, staff recruitment, and equipment, that will be the bedrock of the Donald K. Johnson Eye Institute moving forward.

 In 2007, Don and Anna made a $5 million gift to establish the Donald K. Johnson Eye Centre at Toronto Western Hospital.
 Their gift helped to catapult the program onto the world stage, making it one of the top five programs in North America.